AlexanderRodgers/pr/README.md

 ### Frontend
 - [ ] NewProfessor component form rules do not provide validation when they should in some edge cases.
 - [X] Search component does not redirect user on click after user has selected a professor.
-- [ ] Search component does not delete the entire search query, it seems to leave a lingering object reference.
+- [X] Search component does not delete the entire search query, it seems to leave a lingering object reference.
 - [ ] Search component does not reflect database changes after adding a professor.
 - [ ] Find a way to decrease the number of queries made when typing in the search field.
 - [ ] Complete all TODO's
+- [ ] Remove all magic values.

 ### Backend
 - [X] Review model "created" attribute contains more information than necessary (only need YYYY-MM-DD).
 - [X] Professor model major information is not being serialized.
-- [ ] Pinpoint the cause of the OrderedDict error on ProfessorSerializer's gpa serializerMethodField
+- [X] Pinpoint the cause of the OrderedDict error on ProfessorSerializer's gpa serializerMethodField

 # Future Enhancements
 - [X] Need to add error handling when a user enters in an invalid URL.
 - [ ] Add cross review site sync.
-- [ ] Switch database from SQLite to postgreSQL.
+- [X] Switch database from SQLite to postgreSQL.
 - [ ] Add comments to all source code files.
+- [ ] Refactor pr/views.py.
+- [ ] Add ways for users to email me about issues.
 - [ ] Allow for users to create accounts and add verification weighting to a professor's score.
 - [ ] Data visualization based on key attributes of professor ratings.
 - [ ] Add filtering of professor reviews by major, class number, etc.
 - [ ] Creation of a global ranking of all professors.
+- [ ] Only allow certain users to make DELETE requests.
 - [ ] Development of chrome extension to replace passtheplebs.